Derrick Krantz: Legacy FC/Legacy Fighting Alliance

 After a pair of victories at Legacy FC 14 and Legacy FC 16, Krantz moved down to Lightweight to face former UFC Welterweight title contender Jorge Patino for the Legacy Lightweight Championship at Legacy FC 18, losing via second-round submission.
 He received another title shot at Legacy FC 43, this time for the vacant Legacy Welterweight Championship on July 17, 2015 vs. UFC veteran Brock Larson, winning via third-round knockout.
 He lost the title via first-round submission against Alex Morono at Legacy FC 49.

 Krantz competed for the vacant Legacy Fighting Alliance Welterweight Championship at LFA 12 on May 19, 2017 vs. Ben Neumann, winning via second-round TKO.
 He lost the title via split decision against James Nakashima at LFA 23.

 Ultimate Fighting Championship

-Following a four-fight winning streak, Krantz was named a short-notice replacement for Neil Magny at UFC Fight Night: dos Anjos vs. Lee on May 18, 2019 vs. Vicente Luque.
+Following a four-fight winning streak, Krantz was named a short-notice replacement for Neil Magny at UFC Fight Night: dos Anjos vs. Lee on May 18, 2019, against Vicente Luque.
 He lost the fight via first-round TKO.

-Krantz faced Song Kenan on August 31, 2019 at UFC on ESPN+ 15.
+Krantz faced Song Kenan on August 31, 2019, at UFC Fight Night 157.
 He lost the fight via unanimous decision, and was subsequently released from the promotion.